OnYuKang/Recommendation-systems-paperlist/README.md

 * A Matrix Factorization Technique with Trust Propagation for Recommendation in Social Networks [RecSys 2010]
 * Recommender systems with social regularization [WSDM 2011]
 * On Deep Learning for Trust-Aware Recommendations in Social Networks [IEEE 2017]
+* Learning to Rank with Trust and Distrust in Recommender Systems [RecSys 2017]

 ## Recommendation Systems with Reviews
 * Collaborative topic modeling for recommending scientific articles [KDD 2011]